-- Visitors from Ireland and New Zealand are entitled to public hospital care and PBS drugs, and should present their passports before treatment as they are not issued with Medicare cards. - Visitors from Italy and Malta are covered for a period of six months only.
+- Visitors from Ireland and New Zealand are entitled to public hospital care and PBS drugs only, and should present their passports before treatment as they are not issued with Medicare cards. - Visitors from Italy and Malta are covered for a period of six months only.

 The Agreements do not cover treatment as a private patient in a public or private hospital.
 People visiting Australia for the purpose of receiving treatment are not covered.
-Visitors from New Zealand and the Republic of Ireland are NOT entitled to optometric treatment under a RHCA and all other RHCA visitors are only entitled to immediately necessary treatment.
+Visitors from New Zealand and the Republic of Ireland are NOT entitled to optometric treatment under a RHCA.